Psivant/femto/docs/guide-md.md

 state = {femto.md.rest.REST_CTX_PARAM: 1.0}

 final_coords = femto.md.simulate.simulate_state(
-    system, structure, state, stages, femto.md.constants.OpenMMPlatform.CUDA )
+    system, topology, state, stages, femto.md.constants.OpenMMPlatform.CUDA )
 ```

-The initial coordinates and box vectors are taken from the `structure` object.
+The initial coordinates and box vectors are taken from the `topology` object.

 The `state` dictionary is used to set OpenMM global context parameters.
 If your system does not use any global context
-parameters (e.g. it hasn't been prepared for REST2), or your happy to use the defaults that were set, then you can
+parameters (e.g. it hasn't been prepared for REST2), or you're happy to use the defaults that were set, then you can
 simply pass an empty dictionary.

 ???+ note